Welcome to English 1A! Please read the syllabus carefully, as there will be a quiz on it.

 - Missing more than FOUR informal assignments such as exercises, free-writing, quizzes, or Discussion Board postings (each considered the equivalent of a class session) will result in you being dropped from the class (per SRJC attendance policy).
 This is because it will be impossible for you to learn and develop the skills that this course is designed to provide if you are not a present and active contributor.
 This policy will be enforced regardless of passing grades earned on assignments.

 - You will not be permitted to submit informal assignments such as exercises, free-writing, quizzes, and the Discussion Board past the deadline, so be sure to keep up with due dates.
-The only exception to this will be for one informal assignment (but not quiz) in the first week.
+No exceptions.

 - Technical problems are not an acceptable excuse for not submitting assignments on time.

 - All the work done for the course is to be typed.

 - If you don’t understand something about what I covered or what is assigned, then please contact me early enough to be able to help you, but be sure first to read directions carefully for all assigned work.
 Don’t be the “Blue-haired Boy” from this video:

 - The best time to reach me is during my office hours.
 We will use Zoom, a video conferencing application, for office hours.
 You will need to have a working web camera and microphone in order to use Zoom.
 Certain questions (such as those having to do with grades) lend themselves to such a video meeting.
 Sign up for an appointment during my office hours by clicking on the Canvas Calendar from the menu on the left side of our homepage.
 Then select an available block from the office hours listed.
 Just before your appointment is scheduled to begin, use the provided Zoom link.
 Once your appointment time comes (or once I finish meeting with another student), I will admit you from the waiting room in Zoom so that we can meet.